Introduction to Web Mapping

 In this last section of the tutorial we will create a graduated point map, similar to this one produced by the New York Times:

 Our map will use the same base map we configured above, but instead of the county polygon layer we will add the centroids we created in QGIS.
 In addition, most of the general map settings will stay the same.
-We will use the same index.html
+We will use the same index.html and styles.css files and a modified version of the map.js file.

 -